 Getting rich snippets to appear correctly can seem overwhelming, but it’s not as hard as it sounds on paper.
 There are lots of tools available to help you input the correct information, like the Google Data Highlighter.
 Once you do have successful rich snippets in place, continue to track your rankings, because they’ll change over time according to relevance and competition from other sites.
 Rich snippets, just like all SEO tactics, are a dynamic tool that needs many adjustments as time goes on.
 But once you do it the first time, it will become like second nature.

-Marcel Digital is a Chicago based digital marketing and web development agency that offers numerous services like professional SEO, paid media, website development, conversion rate optimization (CRO), Google Analytics management, and more.
+Marcel Digital is a Chicago based digital marketing and web development agency that offers numerous services like SEO, paid media, website development, conversion rate optimization (CRO), Google Analytics management, and more digital marketing and web development services.
 We staff the world's highest endorsed Moz Oracle (the world's #1 inbound marketing website) and are in the top 3% of Google Certified Partners in the world.
-Our comprehensive, integrated SEO strategies are focused on driving quality traffic and leads / sales to your website, showing you true SEO ROI.
+Our comprehensive, integrated SEO strategies are focused on driving quality traffic and leads/sales to your website, showing you true SEO ROI.
 Contact us today if you'd like to learn more - we're always happy to chat!